Quantifer elimination

 An algebra of orders

 Did you know that you can add and multiply orders?
-For any two order structures $A$ and $B$, we can form the ordered sum $A+B$ and ordered product $A\otimes B$, and other natural operations, such as the disjoint sum $A\sqcup B$, which make altogether an arithmetic of orders.
+For any two order structures A and B, we can form the ordered sum A+B and ordered product AB, and other natural operations, such as the disjoint sum AB, which make altogether an arithmetic of orders.
 We combine orders with these operations to make new orders, often with interesting properties.
 Let us explore the resulting algebra of orders!

-One of the most basic operations that we can use to combine two orders is the disjoint sum operation $A\sqcup B$.
-This is the order resulting from placing a copy of $A$ adjacent to a copy of $B$, side-by-side, forming a combined order with no instances of the order relation between the two parts.
-If $A$ is the orange $\vee$-shaped order here and $B$ is the yellow linear order, for example, then $A\sqcup B$ is the combined order with all five nodes.
+One of the most basic operations that we can use to combine two orders is the disjoint sum operation AB.
+This is the order resulting from placing a copy of A adjacent to a copy of B, side-by-side, forming a combined order with no instances of the order relation between the two parts.
+If A is the orange -shaped order here and B is the yellow linear order, for example, then AB is the combined order with all five nodes.

 We can combine the two order addition operations, forming a variety of other orders this way.

 The reader is encouraged to explore further how to add various finite orders using these two forms of addition.
-What is the smallest order that you cannot generate from $1$ using $+$ and $\sqcup$?
+What is the smallest order that you cannot generate from 1 using + and ?
 Please answer in the comments.

 This order happens to illustrate what is called an exact pair, which occurs in an order when a pair of incomparable nodes bounds a chain below, with the property that any node below both members of the pair is below something in the chain.
 This phenomenon occurs in sometimes unexpected contexts—any countable chain in the hierarchy of Turing degrees in computability theory, for example, admits an exact pair.

 Let us turn now to multiplication.
-The ordered product $A\otimes B$ is the order resulting from having $B$ many copies of $A$.
-That is, we replace each node of $B$ with an entire copy of the $A$ order.
-Within each of these copies of $A$, the order relation is just as in $A$, but the order relation between nodes in different copies of $A$, we follow the $B$ relation.
+The ordered product AB is the order resulting from having B many copies of A. That is, we replace each node of B with an entire copy of the A order.
+Within each of these copies of A, the order relation is just as in A, but the order relation between nodes in different copies of A, we follow the B relation.
 It is not difficult to check that indeed this is an order relation.
 We can illustrate here with the same two orders we had earlier.

-In forming the ordered product $A\otimes B$, in the center here, we take the two yellow nodes of $B$, shown greatly enlarged in the background, and replace them with copies of $A$.
-So we have ultimately two copies of $A$, one atop the other, just as $B$ has two nodes, one atop the other.
-We have added the order relations between the lower copy of $A$ and the upper copy, because in $B$ the lower node is related to the upper node.
-The order $A\otimes B$ consists only of the six orange nodes—the large highlighted yellow nodes of $B$ here serve merely as a helpful indication of how the product is formed and are not in any way part of the product order $A\otimes B$.
+In forming the ordered product AB, in the center here, we take the two yellow nodes of B, shown greatly enlarged in the background, and replace them with copies of A. So we have ultimately two copies of A, one atop the other, just as B has two nodes, one atop the other.
+We have added the order relations between the lower copy of A and the upper copy, because in B the lower node is related to the upper node.
+The order AB consists only of the six orange nodes—the large highlighted yellow nodes of B here serve merely as a helpful indication of how the product is formed and are not in any way part of the product order AB.

-Similarly, with $B\otimes A$, at the right, we have the three enlarged orange nodes of $B$ in the background, which have each been replaced with copies of $A$.
-The nodes of each of the lower copies of $A$ are related to the nodes in the top copy, because in $B$ the two lower nodes are related to the upper node.
+Similarly, with BA, at the right, we have the three enlarged orange nodes of B in the background, which have each been replaced with copies of A. The nodes of each of the lower copies of A are related to the nodes in the top copy, because in B the two lower nodes are related to the upper node.

 I have assembled a small multiplication table here for some simple finite orders.